carlosalvarado1988/next_app/README.md

 - NOTE: only allows one callback url - meaning it will only work for prod in this demo
 - docs: https://next-auth.js.org/providers/github
 - creating an OAuth app within github: https://docs.github.com/en/apps/oauth-apps/building-oauth-apps/creating-an-oauth-app
-  - go to developer settings
+  - go to developer settings and create the oauth app.

 #### Authentication sessions